JasperCodes/Brazilian-Percussion-Bateria-MuseScore-template/README.md

 # Brazilian Percussion Bateria MuseScore template

-This repository contains a fully useable template for creating, listening and sharing Brazilian percussion arrangement for a variety of styles (Rio, Bahia) in [MuseScore 4](https://musescore.org/en).
+This repository contains a fully useable template for creating, listening and sharing Brazilian percussion arrangement for a variety of styles (Rio, Bahia) in [MuseScore](https://musescore.org/en).

 - Fully useable template, start creating arrangements immediately after installing
 - Most common samba instruments readily available with full audio support; listen to your arrangement as you create it!